 This course covers the use of deadly force, firearms safety, care and cleaning of service weapons, and firearms shooting principles.
 The course focuses on student's decision-making ability and firearms shooting ability.
 Students will shoot handguns, shotguns and rifles with a variety of different types of ammunition.
-In order to enroll in this course, students must 1) Law Enforcement or Certificate student, or approval by another Minnesota Professional Peace Officer Education Program Coordinator 2) completion of a psychological exam 3) completion of a physical exam 4) ability to pass the RCTC physical agility test.
-(Prerequisites: LAWE 2119, LAWE 2122, LAWE 2125, and EMC 1121).
+In order to enroll in this course a student must have approval by a Minnesota Professional Peace Officer Education Program Coordinator and successful completion of psychological and physical exams.
+Completion Requirements: A minimum of a ¿C¿ grade will be required to pass this course.
+(Prerequisites: CRJU 2122, EMC 1121, LAWE 2119.
+Other requirements: Law Enforcement or Criminal Justice major).